Hi, I’m Dwan!

 Where you can find me!

 You can connect with me on social media as @LifeFamilyJoy.
 I love to share what I’m working on in the studio, party planning tips, simple crafts and some of our family adventures.

 Where I came from:

 I was Texas born and raised.
 One of the lucky ones whose parents are still married.
-I have two half-sisters on my dad’s side, currently five nieces, three nephews, and one great-niece.
+I have two half-sisters on my dad’s side, currently seven nieces, five nephews, two great-nieces and one great-nephew.
 My mom’s side of the family lives in Tennessee where she grew up, therefore I have spent quite a bit of my life traveling there.
 Since my mom was raised in the country being part of a family with eight children, she never had much growing up.
-When she moved to the city, married my father and decided to have me…. well let’s just say she was determined to work hard and give me everything she never had.
+When she moved to the city, married my father and decided to have me… well let’s just say she was determined to work hard and give me everything she never had.
 I will admit I was one of those spoiled little kids, yet I didn’t act it.
 I was raised to be very responsible, independent and pushed hard in school.

 Where I’ve been:

 When I was 15 I made a choice to take my male best-friend of four years to the next level and T was born.
 Becoming a teenage mom has been one of the hardest things I have accomplished in life.
 Once T was conceived I didn’t believe there was any other choice than keeping her and succeeding in life as a teen mom.
 My first job was at IHOP as a hostess, then I dabbled in retail including piercing ears at Claire’s, went on to Wells Fargo Bank as a teller and into the corporate world working for DFW Airport Board and Lockheed Martin.